The "Egan Way"

 We believe that the funds of knowledge inherent in communities, groups, communities and cultures are as important as knowledge produced in mainstream academic circles.

-Creating opportunities for people to learn from past lessons and successes to move forward and build on what has come before us.
+We create opportunities for people to learn from their history--the lessons learned and successes--to move forward and build on what has come before us.

-Egan Office believes that our work with communities must be at their invitation and must be driven by community folks who take ownership of the assets, goals and knowledge they develop and the actions they undertake.
+The Egan Office believes that our work with communities must be at their invitation and must be driven by community folks who take ownership of the assets, the knowledge they develop and the actions they undertake.

 Authentic Participation & Decision-making: